October 27, 2023

 Make Money as a Page Admin

-Managing a high-traffic page is no easy feat, which is why some page owners assign duties to one or more admins.
+Managing a high-traffic page is no easy feat, so some page owners assign duties to one or more admins.
 If the page owner also has a Facebook group, that’s extra work.
 If you want to help manage pages or groups, market your services on freelancer websites, including Fiverr and Upwork.

 Earn Income as a Social Media Manager

 Facebook pages are multifaceted digital properties.
 From graphic design to advertising strategy needs, many page owners hire social media experts and agencies to assist them.
 List your services on freelancer sites and contact admins about your services.

 Monetize Facebook Pages How-To Content

 Facebook’s step-by-step instructional articles tend to be dull and uninspired.
-For those reasons, creators are able to monetize how-to content with blogs, YouTube video tutorials, and online courses to help others grow and manage their pages.
-For instance, Skillshare has classes on marketing, advertising, and selling on Facebook.
+For those reasons, creators can monetize how-to content with blogs, YouTube video tutorials, and online courses to help others grow and manage their pages.
+For instance, Skillshare has marketing, advertising, and selling classes on Facebook.

 Sell Your Page

 Be mindful of your activities on Facebook and include relevant details, disclosures, and disclaimers in posts.
 The more above board you are, the more users will trust you.
-Also, you’ll avoid hassles and legal liabilities from Facebook and others.
+Also, you’ll avoid hassles and legalities from Facebook and others.